 It turns out the slimy banes of every gardener’s existence are also incorrigible drunks!
 To rid your garden of slugs, first bury a plastic cup full up of brew, up to its rim, near your prized azaleas.
 Then note with morbid amusement at how these shell-less terrestrial gastropod mollusks are irresistibly drawn to said Bud and subsequently drown in their vice as a result.
-Find out how to get rid of other garden pests naturally.

 Clean your copper

 Beer is surprisingly good at clearing up copper.
 Douse your pots or pan in a lager for five to 10 minutes and then use a cloth to remove said stains.
 When you think about it?
 A can of cheap domestic is more affordable than any cleaning agent at Williams-Sonoma.

 Of the many versions available regarding this time-honored marriage of poultry and Pilsner, we were most fond of this easy-to-follow party improver.
 And with regards to the aforementioned rules that we’re “making additional large holes on the top of the can” and “letting the chicken stand 15 minutes before carving”?
 We’ll add one more: “Please don’t let the bird drive home once she’s over the legal limit.”

 Make tasty bar snacks